bri5298/Detect-Who-Is-Talking/README.md

   - Audio Classification - Individual Clips.ipynb: From start to finish the notebook takes files of people talking alone, trains the model with the data and can make a prediction of which person is talking in an audio file.
 - Data: Data used for training and testing the model.
-- Models: Where we save the models and labelencoders
+- Models: Where we save the models and labelencoders.